FTLam11/Audio-Station-Scrobbler/README.md

 ### Configuration

 1. SSH into your NAS.
 Run `sudo -i` to switch to the root user.
 Navigate into the uploaded directory from the previous section.
 2. Install dependencies by running `npm install`.
-Start the server by running `node bin/server.js`.
+Start the server by running `npm start`.
 3. In DSM, go to **Control Panel** > **Task Scheduler**.
 You will create a task to automatically run the server whenever your NAS boots up.
 4. Click **Create** -> **Triggered Task** -> **User-defined script**.
 5. In the **General** tab, enter a task name and then check the **Enabled** box.
 6. In the **Task Settings** tab, edit and paste the following:

     exec /usr/local/bin/node path_to_scrobbler_directory/bin/server.js_location
 For example, in my environment this is:

     exec /usr/local/bin/node /volume1/code/Audio-Station-Scrobbler/bin/server.js
 7. Click **OK** to save this task.

 Keep your SSH connection open so the server can continue to run for now.
 It's necessary for the following section.